 Of course, sustaining government protocols for COVID around check-in, vaccination certification, and contact tracing requirements remains a must-do.
 Although, government agencies have confirmed the respective technologies and mandatory processes to support the roadmap.
-So, all businesses will need to keep across all the final requirements and instil the governance across all customer contact staff – avoiding any costs or further closures risk associate with non-compliance.
+So, all businesses will need to keep across all the final requirements and instil the governance across all customer contact staff – avoiding any costs or further closures risk associated with non-compliance.

-Refine your COVID safe plan and ensuring not only your customers feel safe but also your staff.
+Refine your COVID safe plan and ensure not only your customers feel safe but also your staff.
 Allowing them to do great work without increased fear or health concerns.
 Define all your COVID processes with consideration of:

 - Manage and monitor good hygiene, including handwashing and sanitiser access for all employees